devKarthikRaj/sniffRF/README.md

 * AD8318 RSSI detection circuit is fully functional from about -60dBm to 0dBm.
 A known RF source (Sine wave transmitted at 915MHz from an Adalm Pluto SDR) was moved toward and away from the SniffRF PCB - this caused the RSSI readings to increase and decrease as expected. <br>
 * Li-Ion battery power path manager is able to charge the 18650 battery when a USB-C charge cable is plugged in.
 MAX1704 fuel gauge is able to read Li-Ion battery voltage + capacity and send this data over to the STM32 for display over UART. <br>
 * Buzzer interfaced to STM32 is functional. <br>
+* Unable to verify OLED functionality due to lack of assembled SniffRF boards, TBC... <br>

 ## Thoughts...
 This is my first STM32 PCB!
 I made this PCB to learn STM32 design as well as try my hand at mixed signal PCB design.
 Feels good to finally strike this off my bucket list.
 Spent a few weekends working on this project over 3 months.
 More advanced RF PCBs to come!